(Revised May 16, 2019)

-The name of this Special Interest Section of the American Association of Law Libraries (AALL) shall be the Legal Information Services to the Public Special Interest Section.
+Section 1.The name of this special interest section of the American Association of Law Libraries (AALL) shall be the Legal Information Services to the Public SIS.

 The special interest section shall conduct its affairs in conformity with the Bylaws of the American Association of Law Libraries.

-Membership shall be open to any AALL member requesting affiliation with the Legal Information Services to the Public Special Interest Section as provided in the AALL Bylaws.
+Membership shall be open to any AALL member requesting affiliation with the Section as provided in the AALL Bylaws.
 Membership shall be renewable each year.

 Section 1.
-Annual Meeting.
+Annual meeting.

 Section 2.
 Quorum.